luka57lee/airdis_calculator/README.md

 7. interface works well in mobile
 8. Calculation is correct.

-## Requirements to run the project

-1. Please change .env.example to .env
-2. Make sure to put correct env variables

 ## Available Scripts

 In the project directory, you can run: